 2011: The OCLC Research Library Partnership replaces the RLG Partnership.
 The five-year period of successfully integrating the RLG Partnership into OCLC is completed 30 June 2011.
 The resulting venue enables affiliated institutions to engage in an impressively wide and important array of initiatives to collectively identify, analyze, prioritize and design scalable solutions to shared information challenges.
 Because of this, OCLC renews its commitment to the research library community and increases its investment in the OCLC Research Library Partnership.
 This enables a significant reduction in the annual Partnership dues, which, in turn, enables a greater range of institutions to participate in the Partnership.

-See our highlights page for reports about our progress from June 2006 through June 2010.
+See our highlights page for reports about our progress.